-We have a great line-up of programs for the 2023 that will include color photography and explanations of Rio Grande Standard and Narrow gauge operations.
+We had a great line-up of programs for the 2023 that will include color photography and explanations of Rio Grande Standard and Narrow gauge operations.
 The programs we are considering will cover both freight and passenger operations on the D&RGW system.
-The full list of programs, other convention events being planned is below.
-Please check back here for more updates.
+The speakers and the full list of programs is shown below:

 Jeff Pierce our Society President kicks off the 2023 Convention Sunday night with our first session on the state of the RGM&HS.
 Jeff will recap the health of the organization and highlight some of the initiatives the society is working on.
 He will wrap up by covering some of the logistics of the convention over the coming days.

 Jeff volunteers his time as a President and staffing the society exhibit booth a various railroad and model train show events in Utah and throughout the area.
 Jeff has been a featured speaker in both the WP & RGM&HS conventions.
 He is an Operations Manager at the Salt Lake City International Airport and lives in Salt Lake City, Utah area.

 RC Farewell has spoken at our 2021 virtual convention and will give a video program titled Rio Grande’s Desert Crossing and take your questions about the program at the end of the session.